 In the 2016 version, I restored what I considered to be the key visual component of the Scorecard: the detailed chart of the votes each lawmaker took on each bill.
 Insiders and legislators themselves want to see exactly which bills CLCV scored and to see lawmakers’ votes at a glance.
 While the average CLCV member may or may not pore over every line of the score chart, that person gets immediate visual confirmation of CLCV’s work to hold legislators accountable for their records, which is the point of the whole enterprise.

 The budget limited the booklet to a relatively small number of pages, so I included only essential content and made it as elegant and easy to use as possible.
+In the intervening years, CLCV/EnviroVoters has moved the Scorecard fully online, where it continues to be effective.

 View PDFs: